JUCMNAV/TURNtoURN/README.md

 **Turn2UrnPhase2.java -** Phase 2 of transformation

 ## TODO
+* Verify functionality of Turn2Urn.atl is equivalent to original before proceeding
-* Replace "conns" for "connections" where relevant (if conns does indeed stand for connections)
+* Determine if "conns" stands for "connections"; if so then replace where relevant
-	* Helpers:
-		* orForkNodeConnCounter
-		* andForkNodeConnCounter
-	* Rules:
-		* createNodeConns
-		* createOrForkNodeConns
-		* createAndForkNodeConns
 * Decide on a naming convention for source and target model elements.
 Either stick to s and t or have the names be descriptive.
 * Start returning code from ConnectNodesTemporarilyRemovedCode to ConnectNodes.atl.
 Refactor it and improve its efficiency as you go.
 * Potential patterns to generalize into methods: